 The condition needs to be differentiated from other forms of hypertrophic gastropathy such as Zollinger-Ellison syndrome, hypertrophic hypersecretory gastropathy, lymphocytic gastritis, or gastric carcinoma.

 - The diagnosis of choice is gastroscopy with gastric mucosal biopsy.
 Characteristic histological changes include foveolar hyperplasia, cystic dilation of pits and reduced numbers of parietal and chief cells.
-(Foveolar cells are mucus cells that cover the gastric mucosal surface and line the gastric pits.
-For a diagram of gastric mucosal cells, check this reference.)
+(Foveolar cells are mucous cells that cover the gastric mucosal surface and line the gastric pits.)

 - Transabdominal ultrasound can provide additional information which helps to differentiate patients with giant gastric folds associated with malignancy from those with benign conditions.

-- There is evidence that Ménétrier's disease is linked to cytomegalovirus in children and H. pylori in adults and, if either of these infections is present, they should be eradicated.
+- There is evidence that Ménétrier's disease is linked to cytomegalovirus in children and H. pylori in adults and, if either of these infections is present, it should be eradicated.

-- Chronic disease is sometimes improved with H2 antagonists or proton pump inhibitors.
+- Chronic disease is sometimes improved with H2-receptor antagonists or proton pump inhibitors.

 - Octreotide, a somatostatin analogue, has been used to good effect in some patients and may obviate the need for surgery.